-- (i) Where an employee's work performance or conduct is considered unsatisfactory, the employee shall be informed in the first instance of the nature of the unsatisfactory performance or conduct and of the required standard to be achieved, by the employee's immediate supervisor or other appropriate officer of the employer. - (ii) Unsatisfactory work performance or conduct shall include, but not be limited to, neglect of duties, breach of discipline, absenteeism and non-compliance with safety standards.
+- (i) Where an employee's work performance or conduct is considered unsatisfactory, the employee shall be informed in the first instance of the nature of the unsatisfactory performance or conduct and of the required standard to be achieved, by the employee's immediate supervisor or other appropriate officer of the Employer.
+The Employer and employee will discuss the reason(s) for the unsatisfactory work performance or conduct including matters external to the workplace, and, where appropriate, measures to assist the employee to improve their work performance or conduct.
+Such measures may include, for example, training, counselling and provision of an Employee Assistance Program (EAP). - (ii) Unsatisfactory work performance or conduct shall include, but not be limited to, neglect of duties, breach of discipline, absenteeism and non-compliance with safety standards.
 A written record shall be kept on the appropriate file of such initial warning.
-The employee shall be entitled to sight and sign such written record and add any notations regarding the contents of such record. - (iii) Where there is re-occurrence of unsatisfactory work performance or conduct, the employee shall be warned formally in writing by the appropriate officer of the employer and counselled.
+The employee shall be entitled to sight and sign such written record and add any notations regarding the contents of such record. - (iii) Where there is re-occurrence of unsatisfactory work performance or conduct, the employee shall be warned formally in writing by the appropriate officer of the Employer and counselled.
 Counselling should reinforce the standard of work or conduct expected and, where the employee is failing to meet these required standards, a suitable review period for monitoring the employee's performance; the severity of the situation; and whether disciplinary action will follow should the employee's work performance or conduct not improve.
 A written record shall be kept of such formal warning and counselling.
-The employee shall be entitled to sight and sign such written record and add any notations regarding the contents of such record. - (iv) If the employee's unsatisfactory work performance or conduct continues or resumes following the formal warning and counselling, the employee shall be given a final warning in writing giving notice of disciplinary action should the unsatisfactory work performance or conduct not cease immediately.

-- (v) If the employee's work performance or conduct does not improve after the final warning further disciplinary action may be taken. - (vi) All formal warnings shall be in writing. - (vii) Delegates shall be provided reasonable time without loss of pay, to represent members in disciplinary matters at the local level, provided prior approval is sought.
+The employee shall be entitled to sight and sign such written record and add any notations regarding the contents of such record. - (iv) If the employee's unsatisfactory work performance or conduct continues or resumes following the formal warning and counselling, the employee shall be given a final warning in writing giving notice of disciplinary action should the unsatisfactory work performance or conduct not cease immediately. - (v) If the employee's work performance or conduct does not improve after the final warning further disciplinary action may be taken. - (vi) All formal warnings shall be in writing. - (vii) Delegates shall be provided reasonable time without loss of pay, to represent members in disciplinary matters at the local level, provided prior approval is sought.
 Such approval shall not be unreasonably withheld.